atmshop/authy-wordpress/README.md

 ## How can a user disable Authy after enabling it?

 The user should return to his or her WordPress profile screen and manage connections under the section **Authy for WordPress**.

+## Admin can select specific user roles that should authenticate with Authy Two Factor Authentication?

+Yes, The admin should go to settings page of plugin, select the user roles in the list and click Save Changes to save configuration.

+## How can the admin asigne Authy Two Factor Authentication to user specific?

+The admin should go to users page, select the user in the list, edit user adding the mobile number and contry code and click update user.